KinRap/GenerativeAIForTechWriters/Docs/WhatIsAI.md

 ## Intelligence
 ***

-Before diving into the definition of artificial intelligence we need to understand the meaning of Intelligence.
+Before diving into the definition of artificial intelligence, we need to understand the meaning of Intelligence.

 > **Intelligence** refers to the capacity to learn and apply knowledge.
 Knowledge, in turn, is the information obtained from experience.